sudostake/sudostake_contracts_near/contracts/factory/README.md

 # SudoStake Factory Contract (NEAR)

 This contract powers the creation and management of user-owned staking vaults on the NEAR blockchain.
-Each vault is deployed as a subaccount and initialized with the latest code and immutable metadata.
+Each vault is deployed as a subaccount and initialized with the included vault wasm bytes as an immutable smart contract.

 Part of the [SudoStake Protocol](https://sudostake.com).